 From 26 Feb to 20 May 2014 the British Library hosted the exhibition Beautiful Science.
 From classic diagrams from the Library’s collections to contemporary digital displays, Beautiful Science explored how the visualisation of scientific data is crucial for making new discoveries and for communicating those discoveries effectively.
-Further information on the exhibition is available here and you can view the exhibition Pinterest page here.
+Further information you can view the exhibition Pinterest page here.

 The Beautiful Science events season comprised a series of events and activities aimed at both public and professional audiences - from serious debate and workshops, to comedy shows, competitions, and family activities.

 - Beautiful Science at Cheltenham Science Festival